 - Aggravation — Even when both parties are behaving reasonably, litigation requires the strict observance of court rules for simple matters such as the exchange of information.
 Sometimes, arguments over procedure overwhelm the substantive issues of the case.
 Mediation allows all issues not requiring court involvement to be handled through the mediation process.

-The Law Office of Stephanie L. Williams is committed to encouraging positive communication between divorcing spouses whenever possible to save clients time, money, and stress.
+Williams Family Law is committed to encouraging positive communication between divorcing spouses whenever possible to save clients time, money, and stress.

 Assisting husbands and wives with collaborative divorce